Jack-Q/blog/source/_posts/2017-02-21-javaee-training-note-day-02.md

 ### Annotation based DI configuration

-Annotation is a language feature in Java which provides a interface to attach extra meta data to a class, an interface, a mathod, a parameter, etc. The extra meta data can be accessed by program at exection time dynamically.
-Thus, the Spring `IoC` contianer can use these meta data to get the configutation infomation.
+Annotation is a language feature in Java which provides a interface to attach extra meta data to a class, an interface, a method, a parameter, etc. The extra meta data can be accessed by program at execution time dynamically.
+Thus, the Spring `IoC` container can use these meta data to get the configuration information.

-To enable this feature in Spring, the following elemented should be added into the XML configuration file.
+To enable this feature in Spring, the following elements should be added into the XML configuration file.
 ```xml
 <!-- namespace content defined as: "http://www.springframework.org/schema/context" -->
 <!-- this should be inserted before the definition of the first bean -->